-■ Derivatives Risk-The Fund's use of options, futures, forwards, swaps, options on swaps, structured securities and other derivatives and similar instruments (collectively referred to in this paragraph as "derivatives") may result in losses, including due to adverse market movements.
+Derivatives Risk-The Fund's use of futures contracts (including interest rate futures and treasury futures), options (including options on futures contracts, swaps, bonds, and indexes), swaps (including credit default, index, total return, and interest rate swaps) and other s and similar instruments (collectively referred to in this paragraph as "derivatives") may result in losses, including due to adverse market movements.
 Derivatives, which may pose risks in addition to and greater than those associated with investing directly in securities, currencies or other instruments, may increase market exposure and be illiquid or less liquid, volatile, difficult to price and leveraged so that small changes in the value of the underlying assets or instruments may produce disproportionate losses to the Fund.
 Certain derivatives are also subject to counterparty risk, which is the risk that the other party in the transaction will not fulfill, or lacks the capacity or authority to fulfill, its contractual obligations, liquidity risk, which includes the risk that the Fund will not be able to close its derivatives position when it is advantageous to do so, and risks arising from margin requirements, which include the risk that the Fund will be required to pay additional margin or set aside additional collateral to maintain open derivative positions.
 Derivatives may be used for both hedging and non-hedging purposes.

 The use of derivatives is a highly specialized activity that involves investment techniques and risks different from those associated with investments in more traditional securities and instruments, and there is no guarantee that the use of derivatives will achieve their intended result.
-If the Investment Adviser is incorrect in its expectation of the timing or level of fluctuation in securities prices, interest rates, currency prices or other variables, the use of derivatives could result in losses, which in some cases may be significant.
+If the Investment Adviser is incorrect in its expectation of the timing or level of fluctuation in securities prices, interest rates or other variables, the use of derivatives could result in losses, which in some cases may be significant.
 A lack of correlation between changes in the value of derivatives and the value of the portfolio assets (if any) being hedged could also result in losses.
 In addition, there is a risk that the performance of the derivatives or other instruments used by the Investment Adviser to replicate the performance of a particular asset class may not accurately track the performance of that asset class.
-In addition, a Fund's use of derivatives could affect the amount, timing and character of distributions to shareholders which may result in a Fund realizing less tax-exempt income and more income subject to tax at ordinary income tax rates than it would if it did not engage in derivative transactions, which may adversely impact a Fund's after-tax return.
+In addition, the Fund's use of derivatives could affect the amount, timing and character of distributions to shareholders which may result in the Fund realizing less tax-exempt income and more income subject to tax at ordinary income tax rates than it would if it did not engage in derivative transactions, which may adversely impact the Fund's after-tax return.